 Severe Emotional Reactions To Disaster

-There are certain severe reactions to a disaster, however, that may require immediate attention by a professional trained in post-traumatic stress response:
+Certain severe reactions to a disaster, however, may require immediate attention by a professional trained in post-traumatic stress response:

 - Intense and continual re-experiencing of the event